Democratic Party of Wisconsin: Ideology

 The Democratic Party of Wisconsin is a proponent of the Wisconsin Idea and includes centrists, conservatives, liberals, and progressives.
 Top issues for the party include support for workers and unions, strong public education, and environmental protection.
 Since the 2010 passage of the Affordable Care Act, Wisconsin Democrats have prioritized fully expanding Medicaid in the state, a policy that Republicans have blocked.

 Elected officials

-Democrats hold all statewide offices in Wisconsin.
-The following is a list of Democratic statewide, federal, and legislative office holders as of January 7, 2019:
+Democrats hold all statewide offices in Wisconsin except 1 U.S. Senate seat and the state Treasurer's office.
+The following is a list of Democratic statewide, federal, and legislative office holders as of January 3, 2025:

 Members of Congress

 Democrats hold two of Wisconsin's eight seats in the U.S. House of Representatives and one of Wisconsin's two seats in the U.S. Senate.

 U.S. Senate

 Democrats have controlled Wisconsin's Class I seat in the U.S. Senate since 1957: